zloeber/NLogModule/release/NLogModule/docs/Write-Warning.md

 To determine valid values for a preference variable such as $WarningPreference, set it to a string of random characters, such as "abc".
 The resulting error message will list the valid values.

-The default value for the $WarningPreference variable is "Continue", which displays the warning and then continues executing the command.
+* The default value for the $WarningPreference variable is Continue, which displays the warning and then continues executing the command.
 To determine valid values for a preference variable such as $WarningPreference, set it to a string of random characters, such as "abc".
 The resulting error message will list the valid values.

+*

 ## RELATED LINKS